JMURv/golang-clean-template/README.md

 ### REMOVE ME
+TODO: Add install commands for swag, protoc and k6

 Find and replace all `app-template` to your project's name.
 As well, do it for `github.com/JMURv/golang-clean-template`, that used in go backend.